schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 }
 ```

-Because, unlike in zero-copy frameworks such as [Cap'n Proto](https://capnproto.org/),
+Unlike in zero-copy frameworks such as [Cap'n Proto](https://capnproto.org/),
 protobuffer's serialised format does not double as an in-memory representation,
-all serialisation and deserialisation operations move and convert data in between
+all serialisation and deserialisation operations move and convert data between
-a binary buffer containing the wire representation, and an in-memory data structure
+a binary buffer containing the wire representation and an in-memory data structure
 with which the program interacts.

 In short, this means that to serialise a large `Trace`, the full trace needs